Hole #1 (Marina Bay) Par 5 - 582 yards

 Hole #8 (The Sea) Par 3 - 177 yards

 The ideal tee for a photograph, perched on the highest point of the course the view of the hotel, the sea and the surrounding holes fill the golfer with the enthusiasm to play this pleasing but difficult par 3.
 Measuring a 177 yards its length is often deceptive – in the morning the offshore desert wind from behind enables you to hit a medium to short iron to a green some 50 meters below the teeing ground.
 By mid-afternoon the wind is well and truly against, and only the purest of long irons will find the target.
 A large salt water lake surrounding the green, desert waste and a bunker to the right make this hole a true 3-shotter.

 Hole #9 (Joumana Bound) Par 5 - 526 yards Playing 18 holes

 The closing hole runs parallel to the first, and is similarly a par 5.
 Provided you found the fairway, this hole is reachable in two solid shots.
 The cautious player will not find length a difficulty but must avoid the only fairway bunker on the course with his second.
 The two-tier green adds spice to the first putt should the flag be on the back top level.
 A good score should be attainable on this hole, however if disaster has struck, the view over the marina or thought of the 19th hole drink will quickly have a calming effect.

 The availability of four tees creates a different aspect and playability of each hole and the opportunity to play an 18-hole round.
-With the wind from the Arabian Gulf turning and strengthening as the day progresses, good course management skills are tested to the full especially when playing an 18-hole round.
+With the wind from the sea turning and strengthening as the day progresses, good course management skills are tested to the full especially when playing an 18-hole round.